Loch Lomond: Catchment

 Vegetation within the catchment is varied and reflects the topographic and geological diversity.
 In the north, upland moorlands and remnants of Caledonian pine forest dominate, while the south supports more managed landscapes, including agricultural land, riparian woodlands, and patches of deciduous forest.
 Native species such as Scots pine, birch, and oak are common, and the area supports a mosaic of heathland and bog habitats.
-Many areas are designated as conservation sites, including Special Areas of Conservation (SACs) and Sites of Special Scientific Interest (SSSIs), recognising their biodiversity and ecological importance.
+Many areas are designated as conservation sites, including Special Areas of Conservation and Sites of Special Scientific Interest, recognising their biodiversity and ecological importance.

 Loch Lomond is also geologically unique due to its glacial landforms and subsurface features.
-The loch’s basin contains sedimentary layers that have accumulated since the last ice age, including the recently identified Inchmurrin Formation, formed by landslides after deglaciation.
+The loch's basin contains sedimentary layers that have accumulated since the last ice age, including the recently identified Inchmurrin Formation, formed by landslides after deglaciation.
 In some areas, sediment deposits reach depths of up to 127 metres.
 Between the major geological zones lies the Highland Border Complex, a narrow band of mixed metamorphic and sedimentary rocks representing an ancient ocean basin.

 Human pressures such as diffuse agricultural pollution, bank modifications, and the spread of invasive species pose ongoing challenges.
 Restoration efforts focus on improving water quality and restoring degraded peatlands to enhance natural water retention and carbon storage.
-Luss Bay and other parts of the loch are designated bathing waters monitored by the Scottish Environment Protection Agency (SEPA), although swimming is not recommended after heavy rainfall due to runoff contamination.
+Luss Bay and other parts of the loch are designated bathing waters monitored by the Scottish Environment Protection Agency, although swimming is not recommended after heavy rainfall due to runoff contamination.

 Overall, Loch Lomond's hydrology is shaped by a complex interplay of glacial history, geological contrasts, climatic variation, and human influence.
 These factors create a highly diverse and dynamic catchment that supports a wide range of ecological, recreational, and conservation functions.